Colt/ng-curriculum/8-a-new-structure.md

 The next thing we'll want to do is serve up our application using some sort of server.
 For now we can just run `python -m SimpleHTTPServer` inside of the app directory.
 Visit `localhost:8000` to see the application.

-**EXERCISE:Serve your reddit clone app using SimpleHTTPServer.
+**EXERCISE: Serve your reddit clone app using SimpleHTTPServer.
 Make sure everything works correctly.**

 Questions: